Chick Hearn: Broadcasting streak

 Hearn's broadcasting streak began on November 21, 1965.
 Hearn missed the Lakers' game the previous night after having been stranded in Fayetteville, Arkansas, by inclement weather after having announced a game between Arkansas and Texas Tech.
 Even that was only Hearn's second missed assignment for the Lakers since he had become the team's broadcaster in March 1961.
 He would not miss another until December 16, 2001.
 Over the course of the streak, Hearn was paired with several different color commentators, including ”Hot” Rod Hundley, Pat Riley, Keith Erickson, Dick Schad, Lynn Shackelford and Stu Lantz.

 Hearn's streak of 3,338 consecutive Lakers games came to an end on December 16, 2001, in order to undergo scheduled cardiac bypass surgery.
 Hearn recovered from his surgery, but in February 2002, he suffered a broken hip after falling at a gas station, which further delayed his expected return to the Lakers broadcast booth.
 Hearn recovered from both issues and resumed broadcasting on April 9, 2002, receiving a standing ovation from the Staples Center crowd upon his return.
 His final broadcast was for the Lakers' radio feed of Game 4 of the 2002 NBA Finals where the Lakers defeated the New Jersey Nets to win their third consecutive NBA championship.
 His final Lakers-affiliated appearance was as the emcee of the team's 2002 championship parade in June.

+Assistant general manager

+Hearn became assistant general manager of the Lakers in 1972, hired by Jack Kent Cooke, the team's owner at the time.
+Hearn advised management on personnel and trades, and helped negotiate player contracts as part of the role which he held for seven years.
+Hearn advised team owner Cooke to draft future hall of fame player Magic Johnson in 1979.